Kirk Cousins Player Prop Bets for NFL Week 6 | Minnesota vs. Carolina 10/17/2021

 Season Stats

-- Cousins has thrown for 1,396 yards (279.2 ypg), completing 69.6% of his passes and tossing 10 touchdown passes and two interceptions this season.

-- He's also carried the ball six times for 41 yards, averaging 8.2 yards per game.
+- He also has 41 rushing yards on six carries, averaging 8.2 yards per game.

-- The Vikings have thrown the football in 58.9% of their plays from scrimmage this year while staying on the ground 41.1% of the time.
-This offensive attack ranks 19th in the NFL in points scored.
+- The Vikings have run 58.9% passing plays and 41.1% rushing plays this season.
+They rank 19th in the NFL in scoring.

-- Cousins accounts for 50.0% of his team's red zone plays, with 16 of his 191 pass attempts coming from inside the opponent's 20-yard line.
+- Cousins has thrown 16 passes in the red zone this season, 50.0% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Cousins' matchup with the Panthers.